-Under St. Vitus Cathedral there are parts of older church buildings which stood here before the construction of the present cathedral.
-In the sightseeing circuit generally accessible to tourists the masonry of the northern apse of St. Vitus Rotunda, founded in the 30's of the 10th century by the prince St. Wenceslas, can be seen.
-The better preserved parts of the southern apse with the grave of this saint are not accessible to visitors.
+Under St. Vitus Cathedral there are parts of older church buildings which stood here before the construction of the present Cathedral.
+Here lies the masonry of the northern apse of St. Vitus Rotunda, founded in the 30's of the 10th century by the prince St. Wenceslas.
+Parts of the southern apse with the grave of this saint are preserved better.
 Of the Romanesque Basilica of St. Vitus a part of the eastern crypt of SS.
-Cosma and Damian with the main apse can be seen.
+Cosma and Damian with the main apse still exists.
 The seat of the St. Vitus chapter, so-called Monastery of the Church of Prague, was situated to the north of the Romanesque Basilica.
 The southern wall of its cloister neighbours with the royal tomb.
-Numerous architectural elements of the Romanesque basilica can also be seen on the sightseeing tour.

 The adjoining area containing the northern end of the Romanesque passage which connected St. Vitus Cathedral with St. Bartholomew's Church, which stood in the centre of the present Third Courtyard in the 12th-13th centuries, is not accessible to the public.